CodeExplode/Image-Tagger/README.md

 * Removing images from the database (can be done manually with a text editor)
 * Negative search terms
 * WebP support, GIF playback

+It occasionally freezes when importing large batches of images, which I'm looking into.
+It's best to save beforehand.